 Every night at 9 pm, the Fortaleza de San Carlos de la Cabaña (Fortress San Carlos de la Cabaña) holds an official event called the Ceremony of the Cannon Shot (El Cañonazo).
 It’s just what it sounds like: cannons fired from the fortress!

-With Tour Republic’s tour, Colonial Night at El Canonazo, you’ll also get to visit the beautiful Cristo de La Habana and see a stunning view of the city from El Mirador.
+With the Tour Republic tour, Colonial Night at El Canonazo, you’ll also visit the beautiful Cristo de La Habana and see a stunning view of the city from El Mirador.

 #2.
 Go for Drinks and Live Music at La Fábrica de Arte Cubano

 Does your idea of things to do in Havana at night include dancing to Cuban jazz in some of Havana’s most well-known clubs?
 Then you can’t miss the Fábrica de Arte Cubano, a creative laboratory built inside a former cooking oil factory.